Hagedorny/THE-RESUMEATOR/README.md

 5. **Generate a tailored cover letter** with full editing controls
 6. **Preview and export** matching PDFs ready to submit

 No changes happen without your approval.
-You're in control the entire time.

 ---